"Asian" V-Line Revision Surgery

 Why is it sometimes necessary to “revise” a previous surgeon’s Asian V-Line procedure?

-Asian V-Line surgery is most often undertaken for aesthetic purposes and is most often requested by patients who have had an unsuccessful chin implant and/or do not feel that the original procedure addressed all their concerns, leaving them unsatisfied with the results.
+Asian V-Line revision surgery is most often requested by patients who have had an unsuccessful chin implant and/or do not feel that the original procedure addressed all their concerns, leaving them unsatisfied with the results.
 The purpose of V-Line surgery is to create an elegant “V-shaped” contour of the jaw and chin.
 If not performed properly by an experienced Board Certified surgeon, the results can vary, and leave patients unhappy with the results.
 For example, a square jaw or protruding may not be “softened” or V-shaped enough.
 Or an unwanted “double chin” may still be apparent reducing the effect of the V-Line procedure.
 Revision surgery may also be needed to correct genioplasty with chin implants.
 Although chin implants are popular, they cannot give the same results as a well-performed V-Line procedure.
 Also, inserting any foreign object into the body can be problematic and lead to complications if the body rejects the foreign material.

 The artistry of Asian V-Line: what makes a beautiful V-shaped jaw contour?